 You are responsible for your flight arrangements to and from Madrid.
-We will meet as a group in the Madrid Barajas airport the morning of May 18.
-This means you will need to book a flight leaving from the US the night before, departing on May 17.
+We will meet as a group in the Madrid Barajas airport the morning of May 17.
+This means you will need to book a flight leaving from the US the night before, departing on May 16.
 Our program will provide shuttle transportation from the airport to the hotel.
-Professor Buck will notify you of where and what time the group will meet up in the Madrid airport; it will be a morning time.
-Students arriving in the afternoon will have to take a taxi to the hotel at their own expense - please notify Professor Buck.
-Students must provide the Program Director with a copy of their flight schedules.
-We spend the night at a hotel in Madrid, and on Saturday May 19 depart together by private bus for Cádiz.
+Your professor will notify you of where and what time the group will meet up in the Madrid airport; it will be a morning time.
+Students arriving in the afternoon will have to take a taxi to the hotel at their own expense - please notify your professor.
+Students must provide the Reves Center with a copy of their flight schedules.
+The group spends the night at a hotel in Madrid, and on Saturday depart together by private bus for Cádiz.
 (Your program fee pays for airport shuttle; hotel, dinner and breakfast in Madrid; and the roundtrip bus Madrid-Cádiz.
-You will only need cash to buy your lunch en route to Cádiz when our bus stops on the way at a cafetería)
+You will only need cash to buy your lunch en route to Cádiz on Saturday May 18th, when our bus stops on the way to Cádizat a cafetería).